Miller School of Albemarle: Boys' Baseball

 The Miller School of Albemarle's baseball program has become one of the most successful in Virginia high school athletics, particularly in the Virginia Independent Schools Athletic Association (VISAA).
 Led by head coach Billy Wagner, a former Major League Baseball All-Star and Hall of Fame inductee, the Mavericks emphasize a holistic approach to athlete development—focusing on mind, body, and character.

 The program has claimed multiple VISAA Division I state championships, with the most recent title secured in 2025 after a 16–3 victory over Paul VI Catholic High School.
 Senior Evan Hankins sealed the game with a walk-off grand slam in the sixth inning.

 The Mavericks have also dominated the Blue Ridge Athletic Conference (BRAC), going undefeated in regional play during the 2024–25 season.
 The school’s emphasis on elite competition and college readiness has produced numerous NCAA Division I athletes and several professional prospects.
 Notable alumni include MLB pitcher Drue Hackenberg.

-Coach Wagner’s leadership, coupled with top-tier facilities and competition, has made the Miller School a consistent destination for aspiring collegiate and professional baseball players.
+Coach Wagner’s leadership, coupled with top-tier facilities and competition, has made the Miller School a frequent destination for aspiring collegiate and professional baseball players.